Led by His Spirit

 And when the voice had spoken, Jesus was found alone.
 And they kept silent, and reported to no one in those days any of the things which they had seen.”
 Luke 9:28-36 NASB

 We can identify with Peter, who immediately wanted to do something for Jesus, Moses, and Elijah, but God’s voice stopped him.
+The law, represented by Moses, and the prophets, represented by Elijah, were fulfilled in Jesus Christ.
+That is why the Father said, “Listen to Him”.
 We do not know what the other disciples thought when these three only were taken by their Master to witness such an incredible thing.

 We do know, however, that servants of the Lord are capable of resenting others’ callings that appear greater, more honorable, privileged, or exciting than their own portion.
 Some would push to hear all about it, even demand that they be included the next time a mountaintop opportunity arose.
-A few go so far as to insist we are all equal, the same in our calling in the Body, that differences are unfair and bring inequality.
+A few go so far as to insist we are all equal as inthe same in our calling in the Body, that differences are unfair and bring inequality.
 That is not what the scriptures teach.

 We are to honor each other and our ministry, our service to God, recognizing that every part of the Body of Christ is needed in unique ways.
 There are gifts differing, and a marvelous variety of callings that fit each of God’s own in a unique way but One Lord.
 Christians can confuse our different gifts and callings as evidence of being unequal, some better than while others are less than.
-We more easily recognize when someone has a calling we would never want to be our own.
-But does jealousy or resentment burn in our hearts when God chooses to elevate someone above what we have been given?

-Those who are insecure in their own spiritual place in the Lord are stung by this, when it is a matter of the other person’s heart, rather than the differences in calling and ministry.
 What a rest that will bring, to be led only by His spirit within us!
-We are not there yet, but we can have faith to pursue that prize, to enter into such rest as He has.
+We are not there yet, but we have faith to pursue that prize along with others, to enter into such rest as He has.
 God is a changer of hearts.
 He invites us to be a part of showing forth His rest as He builds faith for it now.
+We rest in His hands as He does His work within and without.
+We are learning to be led only by His spirit:

 “For all who are being led by the Spirit of God, these are sons and daughters of God.
 For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons and daughters by which we cry out, ‘Abba!
 Father!’”
 Romans 8:14-15 NASB

+Being led by His spirit is the mark given to us, His sons and daughters.
+He has adopted all of us, chosen us in Him before the foundation of the world.
 There is definitely a difference between slavery, which is bondage, and sonship, which brings freedom.
 Those called to sonship are sons and daughters of God, promised kingly authority as servant-priests to others.
+The calling and election are God’s choice, not our own.
 Such is the qualification for being overcoming sons and daughters of God, joined with Father God, led only by His spirit.

 Sons and daughters led by God come to God as our Father, not in the fear of a slave to a master.
 It is the work of Jesus to bring us to the Father through Him.
 As we experience God as our Father, we learn to rest in Him.
 There is always more to learn about being led by the Lord in everything.
 Our Lord Jesus is the perfect model of a faithful and true Son.
 We read many times about how He sought time with His Father as He fulfilled His ministry.
 So we, too, seek time with God our Father.

 As an intercessor, it is a work in progress to learn to pray according to His will.
 There are clearly some things we cannot do for another.
 God is the Master Healer of broken hearts, particularly when humans do the unspeakable to other humans.
 Regardless, each of us has to surrender our own hearts and our own will.
 We take our life of prayer and intercession to a higher level when we wait upon the Lord to pray according to His will.

 Sadly, a number of Christians don’t believe that God directly talks to anyone, that no one really hears the Lord talking to them in their inner being.
 They only know one-sided prayer requests.
 Yes, there are answers in the Word, as illuminated by His light of understanding.
 But there are also answers that rise up within us.
-There are answers about anything we need from the Lord to walk in His specific path of life for each of us.
+Elijah needed to hear from God when he had become weary of dealing with rebellious Israel and fearful in his prophetic work:

 We can learn to be tuned to the right spiritual channel, to hear Him without the static of our soul.

-Our thoughts, will and emotions cloud what God is telling us, but His still, small voice becomes ever more clear as we are trained to listen, to have ears to hear what the spirit is saying to us.
+Our soulish life not submitted to Him, our thoughts, will and emotions may cloud what God is telling us.
+His still, small voice becomes ever more clear as we are trained to listen, to have ears to hear what the spirit is saying to us.
 When we are given discernment about how to pray for another, we have the precious privilege of praying for the root of the matter, whether the person for whom we’re interceding knows it or not.

 God may direct us to keep that to ourselves, just like Peter, John, and James did, not discussing what they experienced with Jesus on the Mount of Transfiguration.
 Early on, when ministering to others, God told me, “Don’t tell all you know.”
 Jesus surely did not.
 Some of us have lots of words, not all of which are edifying and in season!
 He was teaching me discernment about what to share and not share, when to use words and when to wait in silence.
-I am still learning that!
+I am still learning that.

 We can rest in the truth that God desires us to hear Him, or He would not have repeatedly told us to rest in Him.
 The Lord can tune out all our fleshly static.
 He has a multitude of ways to bring His personal word to us.
 Saints testify of reading His word and the answer, the truth, the comfort, and the wisdom sought are right there, leaping out of the page.
+We may find ourselves singing a song in which we recognize an answer to our petitions.
+And it is not always a spiritual song through which He speaks!

+During a very busy time early in my life, God brought this line from a song, “Stop and smell the roses…” and it was just what I needed.
+To the sincere and willing heart, He makes a way.
+We can trust that!
 He knows we need to get His wisdom and direction, so He responds but not always in the time frame we’d prefer.
 Often the best answers require waiting on the Lord.
 We can wait in impatience, fear, or distress or in peace and gratitude that He will answer according to His will in Christ Jesus.
-As we walk and learn of our Lord daily, our relationship with Him, like with all those we love, deepens in understanding.
-He already understands all about us and loves us just the same.

-Our Lord promises to reveal Himself to those who love Him.
-This is our greatest need, above all seeking Him in His kingdom of righteousness within.
-It’s what, long-ago, Mary was seeking at His feet.
 The Lord said to sit at His feet is the only true need, while Martha was busily worried about many things.
 It’s about the heart-to-heart relationship that the Father longs to have with His children, made possible by Jesus our Savior.

 “As Jesus and his disciples were on their way, he came to a village where a woman named Martha opened her home to him.
 She had a sister called Mary, who sat at the Lord’s feet listening to what he said.